Skip to main content

 Finishing is scoring goals.
 It’s what players love, and the buzz of putting the ball in the net never wears off.

-Whether it’s a 30-yard strike into the top corner, a tap-in with the instep, or a header from a cross, goals win you games.
+Whether it’s a 30-yard strike into the top corner, a tap-in with the instep, or a volley from a cross, goals win you games.
 By mastering finishing, you can ensure good play – all over the pitch – is rewarded.

 Scoring a goal is the tip of the iceberg, though.
 To achieve a skilful finish, players need to: